samvera/browse-everything/README.md

 ## Usage

+If you want to auto-generate a sample config/browse_everything_providers.yml and automatically add BrowseEverything to your routes, run this generator:
+`rails g browse_anything:config`

+You will still need to do the CSS and Javascript modifications described below.
+You will also need to create views that use the browse-everything functionality, see section on Views below for more info.

 ### Configuration

 To use the gem you will need to configure the providers by providing applcation keys that are required by each provider